 These events serve notice that risk is socialized in this country, at least for certain parties.
 The Fed will be printing money to deal with Fannie and Freddie mess.

-Undoubtedly this event will be cited as an example of a market failure, though the mess started with the fact that these entities enjoyed a government guarantee which effectively subsidized their cost of borrowing, thereby encouraging the management of those GSEs to engage in riskier business than they should have.
+Undoubtedly, many will cite this event as an example of a market failure.
+The mess started with the fact that these entities enjoyed a government guarantee which effectively subsidized their cost of borrowing, thereby encouraging the management of those GSEs to engage in riskier business than they should have.

 Anyways, at the end of the day it will be the taxpayers who pay for it.
-The business-men and women of this land who don’t have the benefit of a government bailout when their enterprises hit a rough patch gain in admiration.
+The businessmen and women don’t have the benefit of a government bailout when their enterprises hit a rough patch gain in admiration.